The best laptops under 1000 list includes our curated laptops from the hundreds we've reviewed at this price range in various categories.

 - Best value Chromebook: Acer Chromebook 11

 While there are many laptops that can be had for much less, for a reasonable price, the Asus ZenBook UX333FA makes with a premium build quality and sleek design.
 It’s our favorite for best laptop under $1,000.
-It starts at $811.17 at Amazon , and for that price, it offers a Whiskey Lake 8th-gen intel Core i5-8265U CPU, 8GB memory, and a 256GB solid-state drive (SSD).
+For the price, it offers a Whiskey Lake 8th-gen intel Core i5-8265U CPU, 8GB memory, and a 256GB solid-state drive (SSD).

 The design remains the same over its predecessor from last year, but an upgrade to the 8th-generations Intel Core processors counts for a lot.
 It moves forward with better performance at a very reasonable price.
 Intel’s newer chips offer a substantial performance boost, for everyday task like office work, and they are more efficient when the CPU is maxed out.